Tony Poljan

-Tony Poljan (born April 25, 1997) is an American football tight end who is a free agent.
-He played college football at Central Michigan and Virginia.
+Tony Poljan (born April 25, 1997) is an American former professional football player who was a tight end for the Baltimore Ravens of the National Football League (NFL).
+He played college football for the Central Michigan Chippewas and Virginia Cavaliers.
+He played in one game in the NFL for the Ravens in 2021.

 Early years

-Poljan grew up in Lansing, Michigan and attended Lansing Catholic High School, where he played basketball and football and also lettered in track and field.
+Poljan grew up in Lansing, Michigan, and attended Lansing Catholic High School, where he played basketball and football and also lettered in track and field.
 He became the Cougars' starting quarterback as a sophomore and passed for 2,802 yards and 34 touchdowns as a junior while also rushing for 1,017 yards and 22 touchdowns.
 As a senior, Poljan passed for 1,907 yards and 16 touchdowns, rushed for 1,237 yards and 25 touchdowns and was named first-team Division 5–6 all-state and the Michigan Gatorade Player of the Year.

 Poljan originally committed to play college football at Minnesota, but de-committed following the retirement of head coach Jerry Kill.
 He ultimately signed to play at Central Michigan, where his father had played, over offers from Nebraska, Iowa State and Michigan State, whose coaches wanted him to move to another position.
 Poljan also had scholarship offers to play basketball at Toledo and Central Michigan.